 Hiking in Provence

 Provence has many hiking trails for all levels.
 The Luberon and Alpilles hills are moderate.
 Whereas the slopes near Mont Sainte-Victoire, Mont Ventoux, and the Dentelles de Montmirail are steeper.
 You can also head to the coast in either direction (east or west) from Marseille.
-There are beautiful hikes along the coast, although some of these trails could be difficult if you suffer from vertigo.
-In Provence, the standard hiking rules apply: wear good shoes, carry sunscreen, hats, extra water, snacks, and take a mobile phone.
+There are beautiful hikes along the coast, although some trails could be difficult if you suffer from vertigo.
+The standard hiking rules in Provence apply: wear good shoes, carry sunscreen, hats, extra water, snacks, and take a mobile phone.

 As an Amazon Associate, the site earns from qualifying purchases.
 Note: if you purchase a book via these links, we receive a small commission that does not impact your price.
 Please click on the book cover images or titles to order a copy.
 Thank you in advance for supporting our work to maintain Perfectly Provence.